-If you use kitchenware that isn't the safest for you, then you might sabotage your health critically.
+If you use kitchenware set that isn't the safest for you, then you might sabotage your health critically.
 That's why knowing all about the cookware you must use can keep you and your family safe.

-Stainless steel is a popular material used in manufacturing kitchen utensils that are designed for Indian households.
+Stainless steel is a popular material used in manufacturing best kitchen utensils that are designed for Indian households.
 It is durable and isn't too heavy, making it perfect for daily use.
 In addition, its non-reactive property allows you to cook almost anything, even acidic ingredients, without worrying about any contamination seeping into the food from the cookware.

 Stainless steel is the perfect material to be used in combination with other materials when creating layered cookware due to its ability to be non-reactive.
-Additionally, its versatile use cases allow stainless steel cookware to be used in various cooking mediums.
+Additionally, its versatile use cases allow stainless steel cookware set to be used in various cooking mediums.